 The Essence of OCR

-OCR technology is designed to convert text from physical documents, images, or scanned files into digital text that can be read by computers or synthesized into speech.
-This transformation enables visually impaired individuals to access and interact with textual content.
+OCR systems convert text found in physical documents, images, or scans into machine-readable digital text that can be processed by software or rendered as speech.
+This conversion makes textual content available to those with visual impairments.

 The Accessibility Imperative

-Accessibility is a fundamental right, and OCR serves as a bridge to make printed or handwritten materials accessible to individuals with visual impairments.
-This technology enables them to read books, study materials, printed documents, and more, promoting inclusivity in education, employment, and daily life.
+Accessibility is a basic right, and OCR helps bridge the gap by turning printed or handwritten materials into accessible formats for people with vision loss.
+It lets them read books, course materials, and printed documents, supporting inclusion in education, work, and everyday life.

 OCR and Text-to-Speech Technology